 New IMT Board Member Sandra Henry believes successful market transformation requires ongoing energy-efficient practices in every building, everywhere.
-Below, the Program Director at Seventhwave shares what it takes to maintain high-performance building stock and how she’s working with markets nationwide to move them forward.
+Below, the former program director at Seventhwave (and now Chief Sustainability Officer for Chicago) shares what it takes to maintain high-performance building stock and how she’s working with markets nationwide to move them forward.

 What do you most value about building efficiency?